qSharpy/azure-templates-vscode-extension/README.md

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
+Describe specific features of your extension including screenshmots of your extension in action.
 Image paths are relative to this README file.

-- highlight your template to see all your parameters inside
+- hover your template path to see all your parameters inside
-- highlight and click on the window message from bottom right corner to open the template
+- click on the window message from bottom right corner to open the template in a new window

 > Gif showing everything will come

 ## Requirements

-I think there's 1-2 packages that need to be installed. es-lint maybe?
+No requirements

 ## Known Issues